CodingNomads/articles/environment-variables/environment-variables.md

 This command removes the `DAY` variable you set before.

 > Try adding and removing some environment variables using these commands.
-Remember you can check up on what’s happening using `printenv` or `echo <NAME>`.
+Remember you can check on what’s happening using `printenv` or `echo <NAME>`.

 However, when you are working on a Python web development project, you don't want to set your environment variables across your whole system.
 As soon as you're working on more than one Django project, the `SECRET_KEY` variables you need for each project will clash with each other.
-That's why you should compartmentalize your environment variables.
+That's why you should compartmentalize your environment variables using virtual environments.

 <h2 id="using-environment-variables-in-python-virtual-environments">Using Environment Variables In Python Virtual Environments</h2>

 When doing any project-specific development, you always want to avoid setting anything for your whole system.
 The same counts for secrets, which are usually project-specific.

-It's a much better idea to set such environment variables inside of **virtual environments**, which makes them turn into **virtual environment variables**.
+It's a much better idea to set these types of Python environment variables inside of **virtual environments**, which makes them turn into **virtual environment variables**.

 Using environment variables inside of a Python virtual environment is easier than having to first `export` and then `unset` each variable every time you want to work on a project.